 Overview and history

-The tradition of private land conservation in NSW has a long and proud history with the dedicated efforts of landholders, farmers and local community groups, resulting in approximately three million hectares of land being under some form of conservation.
+The tradition of private land conservation in NSW has a long and proud history with the dedicated efforts of landholders, resulting in approximately three million hectares of land being under some form of conservation.

-As part of the government’s reforms to how plants and animals are protected in NSW, the NSW Biodiversity Conservation Trust (BCT) has been established to work in partnership with landholders across NSW.
-All previous functions for private land conservation in the Office of Environment and Heritage and the Nature Conservation Trust have been transferred to the new not-for-profit body, the NSW Biodiversity Conservation Trust.
+As part of the government’s biodiversity conservation reforms, the NSW Biodiversity Conservation Trust (BCT) has been established to encourage and support landholders across NSW to participate in private land conservation.
+The administration of all previous private land conservation agreements, including those signed under the former Office of Environment and Heritage and the Nature Conservation Trust, has been transferred to the BCT.

 History of biodiversity reforms